National Center for Computer Science Education

 An online graduate, education certificate for in-service teachers with four courses: Computational Thinking, Computer Science Principles, Java, and CS Methods & Capstone.
 K12 teachers across the United States complete the certificate to further their understanding of CS, to integrate CS in other courses, to teach standalone CS courses, and to meet CS licensure requirements for their state.

-Curriculum and professional development for high school teachers offering the AP Computer Science A course.
-CS Awesome is being piloted in 2019-20 and is now endorsed by the College Board.
+Curriculum and professional development for high school teachers offering the AP Computer Science A (Java programming) course.
+CSAwesome was piloted in 2019-20 and is now endorsed by the College Board.
 The curriculum is available for free via Runestone Academy.
 A variety of professional development opportunities are available.

 Revising pre-service education programs to include computational thinking and computer science to future educators.

 This NSF-funded research-practitioner partnership (RPP) grant involves members of NCCSE working with teachers, specialists and administrators from two schools involved in the project.
 The goal of this project is to develop sustainable computer science (CS) pathways in rural and tribal schools.
 Each school introduces CS to all students early in school and provides multiple opportunities to engage with CS during their K-12 learning experience.
 The school CS pathways are developed through (1) the creation of a CS implementation plan based on a school-specific scope and sequence, (2) the design of sustainable CS professional development, and (3) identifying needs and supports for historically marginalized groups including Native Americans, special-education students and those of low socioeconomic status.

 Learn More about K-12 CS Pathways